Enhancing the filtered derived category

 \filtoperads \section Application: filtered operads and algebras over them

-In this section we very briefly indicate how to obtain a homotopy theory of filtered operads, and (filtered) algebras, by combining the abstract machinery of this paper with that in~[\Operads].
+In this section we very briefly indicate how to obtain a homotopy theory of filtered operads, and (filtered) algebras, by combining the abstract machinery of this paper with that in Pavlov and Scholbach~[\Operads].

 Given a monoidal model category $\bC$ and a set $W$ of colors, let $\Oper_W(\bC)$ denote the category of $W$-colored symmetric operads with values in $\bC$.
 (See Kelly~[\OpMay] for a definition in the single-colored case.)
 Given an operad $P \in \Oper(\bC)$, and $\bM$ a left module category over $\bC$, let $\Alg_P(\bM)$ denote the category of $P$-algebras in $\bM$.
 (Often we take $\bM=\bC$.)